dotnet/aspire-samples/samples/AspireWithNode/README.md

 # Integrating a Node.js app within a .NET Aspire application

-This sample is demonstrates an approach for integrating a Node.js app into a .NET Aspire application.
+This sample demonstrates an approach for integrating a Node.js app into a .NET Aspire application.

 The app consists of two services: